-Design requirements for HVAC systems are also more demanding in offices, since they tend to have more occupants for a given floor space.
+Design requirements for HVAC systems are also more demanding in offices since they tend to have more occupants for a given floor space.
 Warehouses are filled mostly with products, and the worker density is much lower than in offices.
 Unless there are products that require a specific temperature and air humidity, the existing HVAC units will be enough for the task.

 Just like with lighting, an HVAC upgrade makes sense if the current installation is inefficient.
 HVAC represents over 50% of energy costs in most commercial buildings, and energy efficiency measures can achieve major savings.
 For example, if a variable frequency drive lowers the speed of a fan motor by 20%, power consumption drops by almost 50%.
-Since a warehouse has less workers and computers than an office, air conditioning can also be used at reduced output.
+Since a warehouse has fewer workers and computers than an office, air conditioning can also be used at reduced output.